 Microsoft has uploaded a blog post covering the known issues people are facing with the Xbox Series X/S consoles.
 The most common problem so far seems to be an issue revolving around the 4K/120hz displays – fix this by turning off your VRR or lowering the resolution – but a few other fixes should also prove useful!

-Some people who are using a 4K/120Hz TV that also supports VRR are experiencing corrupted images and no signals when the Xbox is configured for 4K120 + VRR.
+Some people who are using a 4K/120Hz TV that also supports VRR are experiencing corrupted images and no signals (a reminder of the Xbox one display issues) when the Xbox is configured for 4K120 + VRR.
 Microsoft states that the issue is found with various TVs from LG, Samsung, and Vizio.

 - Update your TV to the latest firmware and make sure your TV is connected to the internet with Automatic Updates enabled: